 Pseudofolliculitis barbae, commonly referred to as “razor bumps” or “ingrown hairs”, are the small, often red dots that appear after shaving.
 The red is a telltale sign that the skin reacts to ingrown hairs as inflammation.
 They itch and are generally experienced as irritating, similar to a mosquito bite.
 But with good shave technique and the right products, you can avoid razor bumps.

-Below, we have written eight simple tips that help prevent razor bumps...
+Below, we have written eight simple tips that helps to prevent razor bumps.

 2. Coarse hair growth easily gets stuck.

 Coarse hairs get stuck more easily between the blades in a multi-blade razor.
 Causing the hair to be pulled out of the skin, leading to irritation and ingrown hairs.
 This is avoided if utilizing a sharp safety razor with only one razor blade.

 3. Don’t press on skin.

 Multi-blade razors are often made of plastic which makes them very light.
 Therefore, unnecessary pressure must be applied to the skin when shaving.
 Users of multi-blade razors often experience this as the razor tearing off the hair instead of cutting it.
 Vali safety razor is made of steel and has a comfortable weight which means that you only need to apply minimal pressure and instead let the razor “do the job”.